 2017-2018 Academic Scholarship Program

 The Academic Scholarship Program is available to students beginning attendance at the University of Saint Francis in the 2017-2018 academic year.
-Scholarship programs for students attending USF in 2018-2019 will be announced in late fall 2017.
+There are many other scholarship programs available for students attending USF in 2018-2019.

 In order to be awarded an academic scholarship at the University of Saint Francis, students must first be admitted to the University.
 If you have not already applied for admission, please do so using our FREE online application for admission.

 Academic Scholarships are awarded automatically through the admissions process, and do not require a separate application.
 Students will be notified of their scholarship eligiblity at the same time they are admitted to USF.
 Below is a listing of how academic scholarships are determined.

 Scholarships are based on an institutional ranking for first-time freshmen.
 Institutional Ranking is a calculation of GPA and test score with a maximum score of 100.

 Use our Scholarship Calculator to determine your Ranking and Scholarship, or calculate: